-The Snoopy vehicles are small, lightweight, portable submersibles primarily intended to provide a remotely controlled underwater observation platform.
+submersibles, primarily intended to provide a remotely controlled underwater observation platform.
 As the first in the series, Hydraulic Snoopy is basically a small flying television camera capable of operation to 61 m (200 ft).
 It carries a small grabber for simple recovery tasks.
 A more advanced vehicle, the Electric Snoopy, was developed with the capability to operate to 457 m (1500 ft).
-It is 1.07 m (42 in.) long, 0.76 m (30 in.) wide, weighs ~68 kg (200 lb) in air, and carries a line reel and grabber for recovery tasks.
+It is 1.07 m (42 in.) long, 0.76 m (30 in.) wide, weighs 68 kg (200 lb) in air, and carries a line reel and grabber for recovery tasks.
 More recently, the NAVFAC Snoopy (Fig. 1) has been developed for use by the Naval Facilities Engineering Command during ocean construction work.
 It is similar to Electric Snoopy with the addition of a small scanning sonar system.
-During the past year, it has assisted in the recovery of three other tethered vehicles that were either lost or entangled on the ocean floor.
+During recent years, it has assisted in the recovery of three other tethered vehicles that were either lost or entangled on the ocean floor.

-SCAT

-The Submersible Cable-Actuated Teleoperator (SCAT) was initially designed to evaluate underwater head-coupled stereo television.
+SCAT.
+The Submersible Cable-Actuated Teleoperator (SCAT) was initially designed to evaluate underwater headcoupled stereo television.
 A three-dimensional television display was installed in a helmet to which the motions of the television cameras on the bow of the vehicle were slaved.
 In this way, the vehicle operator was given the sensation of actually being in the SCAT.
-In addition, a simple, two-function claw was incorporated to provide a recovery capability.
-The SCAT is currently being reconfigured as a light-duty inspectional work vehicle capable of operating to 610-m (2000-ft) depths (Fig. 2).
+In addition, a simple, two-function claw was incorporated